Montessori Unit

 The goal is not only academic success but the growth of independence, confidence, empathy, and a lifelong love of learning.

-A Day in a Montessori Classroom
+A day in a Montessori Classroom

-Calm, purposeful, and designed for deep focus.
+Calm, purposeful and designed for deep focus.

 Each morning begins with a sense of calm and connection.
 Children arrive and move into a three-hour uninterrupted work cycle — the cornerstone of Montessori education.